Paul Choffat: Biography

 One field to which he devoted particular attention was the publication of geological maps, collaborating with Nery Delgado in the geological survey of Portuguese territory that is the origin of the geological map published in 1899 and replaced the one that had been published in 1876 by Carlos Ribeiro and Nery Delgado.
 He also produced several regional maps, including the outskirts of Leiria, Arrábida, the Buarcos-Verride and Montejunto mountains.
-Although they were not published, he produced several geological maps in the 1:20 000 scale and when he passed away he was preparing a Description géologique du Portugal, for which he had already collected a lot of data.
+Although they were not published, he produced several geological maps in the 1:20 000 scale and when he died he was preparing a Description géologique du Portugal, for which he had already collected a lot of data.

 Considered to be a “hard-tempered" man "of a physique and temperament (…) audacious in his geological explorations (…) living only for his scientific studies," despite having integrated himself in his homeland of adoption, becoming an individual of prestigious prestige. and one of the most outstanding services in science in Portugal, his relationship with his Portuguese colleagues was not one of the best, so he was considered a loner in his scientific work.
 Although he worked for 40 years in Portugal, he left no disciples, except the collectors of the Geological Commission and the military engineer and geologist Pereira de Sousa., with whom he later seems to have also become incompatible.
 His relationship with the geological service deteriorated after Nery Delgado's death in 1908, making him increasingly critical of the course the institution took.
 As a result, after Paul Choffat's death, the heirs withdrew their entire scientific estate, most of which only returned to Portugal in the 1940s, through the good offices of the Geological Society of Portugal.

 He was a member of numerous committees within the International Geology Congress, had honorable scientific titles, and was named for numerous paleontological genera and species.
 He received the most imminent scientific men of his time due consecration as noted geologist, most notably the remarkable biographical note published by the German geographer Hermann Lautensach upon Paul Choffat birth centenary.
 In translation by José Custódio de Morais, the note was republished in the "Memoirs and News" inserted in the Publications series of the Mineralogical and Geological Museum of the University of Coimbra (No. 25, 1949).
 A biography by Ernest Fleury (1878-1958), also Swiss and a continuator of his work in Portugal, was also published.